Amelia-Gwen/DataSorter/README.md

 The chosen sort methods were:

-  Bubble Sort - chosen for its known poor performance.
+  Bubble Sort

-  Bucket Sort - chosen because I wanted to see it used with strings.
+  Bucket Sort

-  Merge Sort - for its general usefulness.
+  Selection Sort

 *Note: I would usually use std::sort for any sorting needs.